 Need a specialist sexual offence defence lawyer in the UK?
 Our offices are open 24 hours a day, 7 days a week, ready to deliver expert legal advice and assistance.
 For more information and help getting the best advice and defence for your case, please contact Stuart Sutton on 07798 753 720.

 If you are facing sexual offence allegations do not hesitate to speak to a specialist sexual offence solicitor in Manchester – early representation from an expert could mean the difference between a conviction and an acquittal.
 We understand the stress you may be under when facing such charges, however it is crucial you speak to a specialist as soon as possible to ensure your case is handled properly from the early stages, where one small statement could have a detrimental effect.

 Serious Sexual Offences & Consent

-Consent is often central to serious sexual offence investigations and can be very difficult to prove or disprove.
+Consent is often central to serious sexual offence investigations.
 The law provides that a serious sexual offence will not have been committed where a complainant has given consent and the accused had a reasonable belief that the complainant had given their consent or was old enough to give their consent (i.e. aged 16 or over – consent is irrelevant when the complainant is under 13, see more on child sex offences).